 located in the middle of Mekong river. so calm and chill out, you can have a great time.

 there is bus service once a day from Pakse, and mini bus service also available.

 it is 3-4 hours trip, then at Nakasan, transfer to long tail boat, 30 minutes more to get there.

 don't forget to bring your favorite books, musics, and flush lights. almost 7 years ago

 Holly, you'll be there after the worst of the rainy season, but it'll still be wet, hot and humid.

 The rains can make the roads difficult, and the Mekong will be in full flow, so don't fall in!

 The Nam Song river will also be flowing fast for river tubing in Vang Vieng, even strong swimmers can struggle in those conditions.
 A fast-flowing river, 'free' whisky, 'happy shakes' and rope swings into the river - here're some safety tips from the WorldNomads.com safety hub about Laos.

 Spend as much time as you can in Luang Prabang.
 It is a great little town, beautiful to walk in, and the eating is incredible.
 Make sure you eat some of the street food, and at lunch time seek out the banh mi sandwich ladies.
 I replicate their sandwiches at home now!
 We had an incredible meal at the 3 Nagas restaurant, butbi hear it has gone a bit downhill.

 We also went on the elephant ride outside LP and it was great - I got to sit on the elephant's head and be the mahout.
 Lao massage is excellent in LP.
 The night market has the most amazing textiles - leave room in your suitcase.
-I've heard theft is common at the swimming holes, waterfalls, etc so be careful. over 6 years ago
+I've heard theft is common at the swimming holes, waterfalls, etc so be careful. almost 7 years ago